 OLD CITY CEMETERY MARKS 25 YEARS OF ITS BELOVED FESTIVAL

 With over 700 roses for sale, the Old City Cemetery Antique Rose Festival (April 25 – May 31) is currently the largest public rose sale in the Mid-Atlantic region.
-As the festival enters its 25th year, organizers estimate approximately 3,000 people will visit to enjoy the roses at their peak of bloom.

 The founding of the festival can be traced back to 1985 and the late Lynchburg resident Carl Cato, who founded the Heritage Rose Group in 1975 and had become quite noteworthy in rose circles.
 Jane White, the driving force behind the revitalization of Old City Cemetery, met Cato and knew he was just the man who could help her breathe life back into Lynchburg’s “grave garden.”

 They started with “The Old Brick Wall”—the 800-foot remains of the cemetery’s 1860s brick boundary wall—where Cato suggested they tell the story of the history of roses in chronological order.
 Cato got busy formulating his planting plan.
 His original antique rose collection was planted in 1986 along the old brick wall.
 The first 60 varieties planted represented rose history from before 1581 through the 19th century.